-Laura Tuell is the Firmwide head of Pro Bono and continues her efforts as an active pro bono practitioner representing numerous immigrants seeking asylum, particularly women seeking protection against gender persecution.
-Laura also has experience in housing discrimination, voting rights, landlord-tenant law, and death penalty issues.
-She was instrumental in working with the D.C.
-Bar to create the Free Legal Advice and Referral Clinic and has participated in that clinic for more than 10 years.
-Laura is on the board of the Public International Law Network and Bread for the City.
+Laura Tuell is the Global Partner-in-Charge of Pro Bono.
+Laura has long been one of the Firm's most active pro bono practitioners.
+She has represented numerous immigrants seeking asylum, particularly women seeking protection against gender persecution.
+Laura also has experience in housing discrimination, landlord-tenant law, death penalty issues, police reform, human trafficking, hate crimes, and general poverty law issues.
+Laura has served on the board of directors of numerous nonprofit organizations and is currently on the board of the Public International Law Network and Bread for the City.
 Among many awards for her efforts, she was named D.C.
 Bar Pro Bono Lawyer of the Year.

 - Georgetown University (J.D. magna cum laude 1996); George Mason University (B.A.
 1991)